 If a facility has multiple discharge locations with substantially identical stormwater discharges that are required to be sampled, the permittee may petition the Director for representative outfall status (ROS) [40 CRF 122.41(j)].
 If it is established that the stormwater discharges are substantially identical and the permittee is granted representative outfall status, then analytical sampling requirements may be performed at a reduced number of outfalls.
 If DEMLR has granted ROS, documentation from DEMLR shall be part of the SWPPP.
-The permittee shall notify DEMLR of any site or activity modifications that result in a change to ROS.
+The permittee shall notify DEMLR of any site or activity modifications that result in a change to ROS. - [40 CFR 122.41(e), 122.44(k); 15A NCAC 02H .0143(a)(22), (25)]

-The permittee must request reissuance of ROS by submitting a written request to DEMLR's Central Office within thirty (30) days prior to the expiration of this General Permit to maintain ROS. - [40 CFR 122.41(e), 122.44(k); 15A NCAC 02H .0143(a)(22), (25)]